 - The law prescribes a regular pay period, and if so, what that pay period is. - The law prescribes a maximum time following a pay period that payment must be received, and if so, what that time is. - The law prescribes a maximum time following termination that a final pay check must be received, and if so, what that time is. - The law prescribes that accrued and unused vacation time is a type of compensation, and if an employer chooses to provide vacation, how it is to be administered, including how much can be carried over from year to year. - The law prescribes penalties for failure to comply, and if so, what those penalties are.

 REGULAR PAY PERIOD

+Employers must:

-Employers must pay wages at least twice a month on days designated as regular paydays.
-Employers must establish regular paydays and notify employees at hiring:
+- Establish regular paydays. - Pay wages at least twice a month on days designated as regular paydays.